thomasjbradley/micromodel/README.md

 ### ☛ getForm()

 Returns a [Symfony\Form](http://symfony.com/doc/current/book/forms.html) object for the model.
-All constraints and options from the field registeration are used.
+All constraints and options from the field registration are used.

 **@return** — Symfony\Form